 This prompted another thread of mouse suggestions for gamers with arthritis with u/CyanideKitty suggesting the Razer Naga and u/Stoner95 sharing an image of the Evoluent Vertical Mouse.
 Given that he’s using a MacBook to play Slither.io we also have to suggest the Apple Magic Trackpad 2 which is a large, flat surface mouse.

-We've heard a lot of good things about it from arthritis gamers who recommend increasing the speed of the trackpad to the point where less movement of the hand, wrist, and arm is required.
+We've heard a lot of good things about it from gamers with arthritis who recommend increasing the speed of the trackpad to the point where less movement of the hand, wrist, and arm is required.
 Setting mouse and game suggestions aside though, we have to say that it’s really nice to see posts like this, especially with everything going on in the world right now.

 Seeing how focused u/Oven_Kid’s father-in-law is while playing Slither.io and knowing he picked a name like Big Bucket of Death put a huge smile on our faces and we couldn’t help but share.
 Hopefully it brightened your day like it brightened ours!